 Commercial use of chat has been low due to several factors.
 EPA is considering evaluating the use of dedicated storage areas for chat consolidation, feasibility of direct payments to chat owners and additional transportation options.
-EPA, ODEQ and the city of Miami are jointly involved in a rail spur project in Miami, which could be a transportation option that chat processors could use to increase the shipping distance of chat at a competitive rate.
+EPA, ODEQ, the city of Miami, and the Quapaw Nation are coordinating on a rail project in Miami and potentially in other parts of the local area, which could be a transportation option that chat processors could use to increase the shipping distance of chat at a competitive rate.
 These opportunities are presented in white papers developed by the Quapaw Nation.